RealCuppa/RealCuppa/README.md

 # Samarth Saxena
-I'm Samarth from India, and I am a student of computer science.
+I'm Samarth from India, and I am a student of computer science / information technology.
 I really enjoy learning languages and frameworks.
-I also enjoy wireframing, ui, ux, and design in general and also building my skills over backend development as of now.
+I also enjoy wireframing, ui, ux, and design in general.
+Currently building my skills over backend development.

 ## Skills and Experience
 * ⚛ React